Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Have a bedspread, such as all one color chenille, that is hard to tell where the corners are, making it hard to place on the bed?
 Take a piece of ribbon or embroidery floss a shade lighter.
 From the back, make a stitch, tie if off and leave tails a couple inches long.
-You will be able to see it from the back but it won't noticeable from the front.

 When I do the laundry, I leave pillow cases inside out.
 Then when using them, I reach my hand inside, grab the two corners and the tips of pillow and turn pillow case right over.